lorna-jacob/HeyBot/README.md

 # HeyBot
-Your friendly slack bot!
+Hey is your friendly slack bot!

-Commands:
+# Commands:
 pull requests: Gives you list of all open pull requests